Are you or your spouse an active or retired military service member?

 - Falling short of 20 years – Divorcing before the service member attains 20 years of creditable service to qualify for full medical coverage or retirement pay can be detrimental to the non-military spouse.

 - Military pensions subject to different rules than QDRO – Divisible in the event of divorce, military pensions are subject to different rules than the Qualified Domestic Relations Orders (QDRO) for private retirement accounts or Domestic Relations Orders (DRO) for state and municipal pensions.

 - Alimony and child support – are also subject to special rules.

 - Lodging or food in lieu of BAH or BAS – Colorado family law courts also assign/credit income to a servicemember who receives lodging or food in lieu of BAH or BAS.

 - Military housing is considered an “in-kind payment” – much like a company car provided by a private-sector employer.

 Heightened efforts to protect the U.S. require a strong military presence at home and abroad.
-Some American soldiers are on their third or fourth combat tour – 15 months away from home with just 18 days’ leave.
 The strain is showing on their relationships.
 Military divorce rates among the military are on the rise.
 That said, there appears to be a rise in military divorces following deployment.
 As a military family, you have chosen to serve your country.
 On the home front, it’s just as important to take care of yourself and your future.